agentic-layer/agent-runtime-operator/README.md

 ### Custom Resource Configuration

 To deploy an agent, you define an `Agent` resource.
-Here is an example configuration for a "weather-agent":
+Here are example configurations:

+**Using a Custom Docker Image:**
 ```yaml
 apiVersion: runtime.agentic-layer.ai/v1alpha1
 kind: Agent